ibm-cloud-docs/appid/about.md

 * The client SDK automatically detects the HTTP 401 and starts the authentication process.
 * When the client SDK contacts the service, the server SDK returns the login widget if more than one identity provider is configured. {{site.data.keyword.appid_short_notm}} calls the identity provider and presents the login form for that provider, or returns a grant code that allows them to authenticate if no identity providers are configured.
 * {{site.data.keyword.appid_short_notm}} asks the client app to authenticate by supplying an authentication challenge.
-* If Facebook or Google are configured, and the user logs in, the authentication is handled by the respective identity provider OAuth Flow.
+* If an identity provider is configured, and the user logs in, the authentication is handled by the respective OAuth flow.
 * If the authentication ends with the same grant code, the code is sent to the token endpoint.
 The endpoint returns two tokens: an access token and an identity token.
 From this point on, all requests that are made with the client SDK have a newly obtained authorization header.
 * The client SDK automatically resends the original request that triggered the authorization flow.
 * The server SDK extracts the authorization header from the request, validates the header with the service, and grants access to a back-end resource.